 This is a new one for me.
 Rather than fighting the shitty feelings, I allow myself to pull up a chair and sit with them.
 Thanks, Rob Bell, for that idea.
 Check out his podcast episode “Some Days I Feel Lost”, for his take on it (and in grabbing that link, I noticed he posted a follow-up episode.
 I’m sure it’s 🤯).
 My takeaway was that it’s important to just notice what these feelings are trying to tell me.
 And also, to notice the part of me that’s noticing.
 The part that is one step back from being down in the depths of that depression.
 It’s hard in the moment, but Pete Holme’s explains it well.
 If we can find that little bit of space between “I am depressed” and “There is a feeling of depression” we can cling to that bit of breathing room.
 “I am depressed” feels hopeless…”there is a depression” feels like something that wasn’t there before, is here now, and could be on it’s way sooner than later.
 It feels less….all encompassing.

-if it’s crunch time, and I have to go to work, I’ll spend the drive to work focusing just on driving, the feeling of the steering wheel, the rumble of the engine, the sound of the wind (this is a form of meditation called mindfulness).
+If it’s crunch time, and I have to go to work, I’ll spend the drive to work focusing just on driving, the feeling of the steering wheel, the rumble of the engine, the sound of the wind (this is a form of meditation called mindfulness).
 But once work is done, I’ll force myself to do something new: it can be as simple as taking a different route home, buying a different type of food than what I was going to get at Safeway, watch a new show on Netflix, or listening to new music.

-However, if times are “fall on my knees sobbing, catatonic, been this way for a week and the storm has moved in” tough, I’ll rent a kickass new experience (see me in that plane up there?
+However, if times are “fall on my knees sobbing, catatonic, been this way for a week and the storm has moved in” tough, I’ll rent a kickass new experience (see me flying that plane over there?
 I was barely functioning that week, but HOLY SHIT that high brought me right back up out of it.
 As for renting, it’s cheaper than buying a Porsche and the high lasts longer, hedonic adaptation and all.
 Our minds crave variety and uncertainty, and purposely planning it into a day is sometimes the spark I need to kick a funk.

 Speaking of hedonic adaptation, because I rent most of the big things in my life: my home, Pony’s stable, planes, cabins at Tahoe*, etc., I get to happily enjoy things that may have become “so last year” to the people who own them, at a fraction of the cost of buying them.